TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/TyposcriptSyntax/Syntax/Includes.rst

 =======  ==========================================================================

-.. _includes-conditions:
+.. _typoscript-syntax-includes-conditions:

 Conditions
 """"""""""

 Since TYPO3 CMS 7, it is possible to use conditions on include directives.
-The conditions are the same as was presented in the :ref:`previous chapter <conditions>`.
+The conditions are the same as was presented in the :ref:`previous chapter <typoscript-syntax-conditions>`.
 The files or directories will be included only if the condition is met.

 Example: